Purdue-WDC/cs390-f24-wap-hw5-starter-code/README.md

 ## Template Code Explained

 ### React Template
-Here, I have provided a very basic template for building a React app.
-It includes page routing via the React Router library in `frontend/src/App.jsx` and a context for passing data, such as the user data of whom we are logged into, throughout the entire application in `frontend/src/contexts/GlobalContext.jsx`.
+Here, I have provided a very basic template for building React apps.
+It includes page routing via the React Router library in `frontend/src/App.jsx` and a context for passing user data (and potentially any other data you desire) throughout the application in `frontend/src/contexts/GlobalContext.jsx`.
 I recommend going through each file and reading the comments to better understand the code and my intention with it.

+### Express Template
+Here, I have provided a minimial Express app.
+It includes middleware for handling potential CORS issues and request body JSON parsing middleware.

-Note: Feel free to use this template for hackathons like BoilerMake if you like.
+Note: You have my permission to use these templates for hackathons (like BoilerMake), personal projects, etc.

 ## Instructions/Requirements